Surajit0573/letsConnect/README.md

-# SkillSwap
+# Let's Connect

-**SkillSwap** is a full-stack Edtech platform with an e-commerce touch that allows users to buy and access courses, manage profiles, and become instructors.
-The platform offers seamless user experiences with JWT authentication, email verification, payment gateway integration, and instructor dashboards with performance tracking.
+**Let's Connect** is a full-stack social networking platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+The platform enables users to search and add friends, manage their friend lists, and receive friend recommendations based on mutual connections.

 ## Features

 ### 1. **User Authentication**
 - **JWT Authentication**: Secure user authentication using JSON Web Tokens.
 - **Email Verification**: Nodemailer is used to verify user emails during the registration process.
+- **Sign Up & Login**: Users can register with unique usernames and log in securely.
+- **Authentication Protection**: Sessions are protected with JWT, and user data is secured.

-### 2. **Course Marketplace**
+### 2. **User Search and Friend Management**
+- **Search Users**: Users can search for other registered users.
+- **Send Friend Requests**: Users can send friend requests to others.
+- **Accept/Reject Friend Requests**: Users can manage incoming friend requests.
+- **Friend List**: Manage friends, with options to unfriend or view the list of friends.
+### 3. **Friend Recommendation System**
+- **Mutual Friends**: Recommends friends based on the number of mutual connections.
-- **Browse Courses**: Users can view available courses categorized on the home page.
+- **Common Interests**: Users can get recommendations based on shared interests or hobbies.
-- **Buy Courses**: Stripe integration allows users to make secure payments for courses.
-- **Access Course Player**: Users can access purchased courses with video players powered by Cloudinary and handle assignments using React PDF.

-### 3. **Instructor Functionality**
-- **Create Courses**: Users can complete their profiles and become instructors, allowing them to add their own courses.
-- **Instructor Dashboard**: Instructors can view their performance, track total income, and analyze their data through graphs created by Chart.js.
+- **Recommendation Display**: Suggested friends are shown on the user dashboard.

-### 4. **User Account Management**
+### 4. **User Profile**
-- **Profile Management**: Users can complete and update their profiles.
+- **Profile Management**: Users can complete, update, and manage their profiles.
-- **Delete Account**: Users can delete their accounts at any time.
-- **Update Account**: Users can update their account details.
+- **Friend Request Status**: Display whether a friend request is sent or pending.
 ### 5. **UI/UX Enhancements**
+- **Clean Interface**: A simple, intuitive, and responsive user interface for a seamless experience.
-- **Material UI**: Used for sleek and modern UI components.
+- **Responsive Design**: Optimized for mobile, tablet, and desktop views.
-- **Tailwind CSS**: Provides utility-first CSS styling for responsive and consistent design.
-- **React Toast**: Used for providing real-time feedback through toast notifications.
+- **Real-time Updates**: Get instant feedback on friend requests and actions using real-time notifications.

 ## Tech Stack